smartgic/docker-mycroft/README.md

 }
 ```

-Once the configuration has been update, `mycroft_voice` container needs to be restarted.
+Once the configuration has been updated, `mycroft_voice` container needs to be restarted.

 ```bash
 $ sudo docker restart mycroft_voice